jac459/BroadlinkNeeo/README.md

         The name part: is the name your driver will have.
         The type can be AC (air con) or Custom (any type).
         The broadlink has to be the name of one of your broadlink you have setup earlier (case sensitive).
-3. Now you can launch again the driver, he will setup the Neeo Brain IP and port, if you have many, you can go to the config.js file to manually put the one you want.
+3. Now you can launch again the driver without setup, he will setup the Neeo Brain IP and port, if you have many, you can go to the config.js file to manually put the one you want.
 4. Finally you are good to go to your Neeo Mobile app in order to find the drivers (search at 'JAC' or the name of the driver you choose in the settings file).
 The drivers are configured as AVReceiver by default as it allows reacher feature, too make them appears on the screen, you need to create a recipe calling them with 'show control'.
 You can then choose the proper name and icon for your device.
 At first, in order to teach the IR codes to your device, you need to use both the switch : Learn On/Off and the label: status (custom driver) or tempText (AC driver).
 5. Switch on using the Learning mode by using the Learn switch.
 Then press the button you want to learn and then press your legacy remote equivalent button in direction of the broadlink used by this driver.
 When ready to learn or when the button has been learned, the remote well tell you by using the label (status or tempText).